 There are many factors that can contribute to pigmentation and skin tone concerns.
-In the Pigmentation & Skin Tone Programme, Dr Nicole will assess your skin type and also the nature and severity of your skin tone concerns.
+In the Pigmentation & Skin Tone Programme, Dr Nicole will assess your skin type in your consultation based in Manchester, Cheshire or Lancashire and also the nature and severity of your skin tone concerns.
 She will then develop a tailored treatment programme using a combination of treatment methods to target the problem areas.

 - Delivered by a Consultant Dermatologist who has an interest in both medical and cosmetic dermatology